F3de22/Tetris-LandTiger/README.md

 2. Open the **Toolbox** window during debugging to use the **"Gira + / Gira -"** virtual buttons to simulate turning the potentiometer knob.

 ## 👥 Credits
-Project developed for the *Computer Architectures* course.
+Project developed for the PoliTo *Computer Architectures* course.